syncfusion-content/xamarin-docs/Xamarin/ListView/RealTimeUpdates.md

 ## Refreshing group header item when listview item value is changed

-ListView allows you to refresh the group header when changing the [SfListView.GroupHeaderTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.ListView.XForms.SfListView.html#Syncfusion_ListView_XForms_SfListView_GroupHeaderTemplate) content by the listview item value.
-It can be refreshed with its template by passing the GroupHeader item index in the `RefreshListViewItem` method and `canReload` parameter as true.
+`SfListView` allows you to refresh the group header when changing the [SfListView.GroupHeaderTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.ListView.XForms.SfListView.html#Syncfusion_ListView_XForms_SfListView_GroupHeaderTemplate) content by the listview item value.
+It can be refreshed with its template by passing the `GroupHeader` item index in the `RefreshListViewItem` method and `canReload` parameter as `true`.

 {% tabs %}
 {% highlight xaml %}